Abb1513/script/README.md

 # script
-Shell Script  or other Script
+Shell Script  or Python Script  or Jenkinsfile